-Anchor Bible Commentary (Print and Online) AYB is a set that is under revision.
+Anchor Yale Bible Commentary (Print and Online) AYB is a set that is under revision.
 It is not surprising this set leans move liberal and skeptical in approach.
-It is a rather pricey set with some volumes only handling the text with a thin theological interpretation.
+Some volumes only handling the text with a thin theological interpretation.
 Some volumes have exhaustive commentary notes.

 Broadman Bible Commentary (Print Only) BROAD is a dated set from the South Baptist Convention with a mildly critical approach.
 This set was not widely accepted and primarily used only within the denomination.

 Cambridge Bible Commentary on the New English Bible (Print Only) CBC is a well-written British moderate historical critical commentary set.
 The translation for this set was the little-used NEB so limited copies are found in North America.

 New Interpreter's Bible Commentary (Print Only) NIB is a moderately critical and dependable set which does not embrace an evangelical stance but rather seeks to have a wide inclusive approach as reflected in the contributors from different denominations.
 Includes Kaiser, Brueggeman, Wright, and Newson.
 Hermeneutic approach does vary in volumes to the historical-critical.

 An Interpretation of the English Bible by B. H. Carroll (Print Only)

 Ancient Christian Commentary on Scripture (Print and Online) ACCS is an excellent set that reacquaints the student/scholar with the rich heritage of the church.
 It encompasses the whole Bible and the study of the writings of the early church fathers.
 The whole canon is included but some books receive only small attention due to the limited writing available from which to draw.